bigbizze/pinescript-docs/final_combined_manual.md

 <visuals>
-This section should ideally include all the statements producing the script's visuals, whether they be plots, drawings, background colors, candle-plotting, etc. See the Pine Script ™ User Manual's section on [here](here) for more information on how the relative depth of visuals is determined.
+This section should ideally include all the statements producing the script's visuals, whether they be plots, drawings, background colors, candle-plotting, etc. See the Pine Script ™ User Manual's section on  for more information on how the relative depth of visuals is determined.

 <alerts>